marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 ## Creating the first contract

 One of the things the define Truffle is that the project structure is always the same.
-This means that our contracts will be stored in the `contracts/`¬†directory and the should have the `.sol`¬†extension.
+This means that our contracts will be stored in the `contracts/` directory and the should have the `.sol` extension.

 If you go into that folder, you'll find a `Migrations.sol` contract, which helps with the migrations and is used internally by Truffle.
-Don't delete it, but don't mind it either.
+Don't delete it, but also don't mind it either.

 For our contract, we'll be creating the `contracts/SimpleStorage.sol` file with the following contents: